How to Open a Business Bank Account in Dubai: Step-by-Step Guide

 ✅Memorandum or Articles of Association

-✅Shareholder passport copies & visa pages
+✅Shareholder passport copies and visa pages

 ✅Emirates ID of authorized signatories